Dani Alves says he was drunk at alleged assault

-Former Brazil international Dani Alves has claimed for the first time that he was drunk on the night he is accused of committing sexual assault, judicial sources have confirmed to the news agency EFE.
+Former Brazil international Dani Alves said for the first time that he was drunk on the night he is accused of committing sexual assault, judicial sources have confirmed to news agency EFE.

 If accepted as a mitigating factor when the case goes to court in February, it could lead to a reduced sentence in the case of a conviction.